maintenance

 How Often Should You Descale?

-- You live in a hard water area
+• You live somewhere with notoriously hard water

 Troubleshooting After Descaling